pyca/cryptography/docs/x509/reference.rst

         the application.
 Therefore, the presence of this OID does not mean a given application will accept the certificate for all purposes.

+    .. attribute:: SMARTCARD_LOGON

+        .. versionadded:: 35.0

+        Corresponds to the dotted string ``"1.3.6.1.4.1.311.20.2.2"``.
+This is used to denote that a certificate may be used for ``PKINIT`` access on Windows.

+    .. attribute:: KERBEROS_PKINIT_KDC

+        .. versionadded:: 35.0

+        Corresponds to the dotted string ``"1.3.6.1.5.2.3.5"``.
+This is used to denote that a certificate may be used as a Kerberos domain controller certificate authorizing ``PKINIT`` access.
+For more information see :rfc:`4556`.

 .. class:: AuthorityInformationAccessOID